italankin/italankin.github.io/_posts/2022-05-22-15-puzzle-solvability.markdown

 If you made this far, congratulations!
 Now you know (I hope) a little more of this (seemingly) simple game of 15 puzzle.

 The source code of my game is hosted on [GitHub](https://github.com/italankin/15Puzzle).
-There're also [tests](https://github.com/italankin/15Puzzle/tree/master/app/src/test/java/com/italankin/fifteen/game) you can play with, trying different game types and confgirations.
+There are also [tests](https://github.com/italankin/15Puzzle/tree/master/app/src/test/java/com/italankin/fifteen/game) you can play with, trying different game types and configurations.

 And, in case you want to play the game itself, you can download it from [Google Play](https://play.google.com/store/apps/details?id=com.italankin.fifteen).